JaapvanEkris/openrowingmonitor/docs/README.md

 ### Export of Training Sessions

-OpenRowingMonitor is based on the idea that metrics should be easily accessible for further analysis.
+OpenRowingMonitor is based on the idea that metrics should be easily accessible for further analysis on data platforms.
 Therefore, OpenRowingMonitor can create the following files:

-* **Garmin FIT files**: These are binairy files that contain the most interesting metrics of a rowing session.
-Most modern training analysis tools will accept a FIT-file.
-You can upload these files to training platforms like [Strava](https://www.strava.com), [Garmin Connect](https://connect.garmin.com), [Intervals.icu](https://intervals.icu/), [RowsAndAll](https://rowsandall.com/) or [Trainingpeaks](https://trainingpeaks.com) to track your training sessions;

 * **RowingData** files, which are comma-seperated files with all metrics OpenRowingMonitor can produce.
 These can be used with [RowingData](https://pypi.org/project/rowingdata/) to display your results locally, or uploaded to [RowsAndAll](https://rowsandall.com/) for a webbased analysis (including dynamic in-stroke metrics).
 The csv-files can also be processed manually in Excel, allowing your own custom analysis;

-* **Training Center XML files (TCX)**: These are XML-files that contain the most essential metrics of a rowing session.
-Most training analysis tools will accept a tcx-file.
+* **Garmin FIT files**: These are binairy files that contain the most interesting metrics of a rowing session.
+Most modern training analysis tools will accept a FIT-file.
 You can upload these files to training platforms like [Strava](https://www.strava.com), [Garmin Connect](https://connect.garmin.com), [Intervals.icu](https://intervals.icu/), [RowsAndAll](https://rowsandall.com/) or [Trainingpeaks](https://trainingpeaks.com) to track your training sessions;

-* **Raw flywheel measurements of the flywheel**, also in CSV files.
-These files are great to analyse and replay the specifics of your rowing machine (some Excel visualistion can help with this).
+* **Training Center XML files (TCX)**: These are legacy XML-files that contain the most essential metrics of a rowing session.
+Most training analysis tools will still accept a tcx-file (although FIT usually is recomended).
+You can upload these files to training platforms like [Strava](https://www.strava.com), [Garmin Connect](https://connect.garmin.com), [Intervals.icu](https://intervals.icu/), [RowsAndAll](https://rowsandall.com/) or [Trainingpeaks](https://trainingpeaks.com) to track your training sessions;

-Automatic uploading your sessions to RowsAndAll.com, Intervals.icu and Strava is an integrated feature, for all other platforms this is currently a manual step, see [the integration manual](Integrations.md).
+Automatic uploading your sessions to [RowsAndAll](https://rowsandall.com/), [Intervals.icu](https://intervals.icu/) and [Strava](https://www.strava.com) is an integrated feature, for all other platforms this is currently a manual step, see [the integration manual](Integrations.md).
 The OpenRowingMonitor installer can also set up a network share that contains all training data so it is easy to grab the files from there and manually upload them to the training platform of your choice.

 ## Installation

-You will need a Raspberry Pi Zero 2 W, Raspberry Pi 3, Raspberry Pi 4 with a fresh installation of Raspberry Pi OS Lite for this (the 64Bit kernel is preferred).
-Connect to the device with SSH and folow the [Detailed Installation Instructions](installation.md).
+You will need a Raspberry Pi Zero 2 W, Raspberry Pi 3, Raspberry Pi 4 with a fresh installation of Raspberry Pi OS Lite for this (the 64Bit kernel is recomended).
+Connect to the device with SSH and just follow the [Detailed Installation Instructions](installation.md) and you'll get a working monitor.
 This guide will help you install the software and explain how to connect the rowing machine.
 If you can follow the guide, it will work.
+If you run into issues, you can always [drop a question in the GitHub Discussions](https://github.com/JaapvanEkris/openrowingmonitor/discussions), and there always is someone to help you.

 > [!IMPORTANT]
-> Due to architecture changes, both a Raspberry Pi Zero W (see [this discussion for more information](https://github.com/JaapvanEkris/openrowingmonitor/discussions/33)) and Raspberry Pi 5 (see [this discussion for more information](https://github.com/JaapvanEkris/openrowingmonitor/issues/52)) will not work.
+> Due to architecture differences, both the Raspberry Pi Zero W (see [this discussion for more information](https://github.com/JaapvanEkris/openrowingmonitor/discussions/33)) and Raspberry Pi 5 (see [this discussion for more information](https://github.com/JaapvanEkris/openrowingmonitor/issues/52)) will **not** work.
 <!-- MD028/no-blanks-blockquote -->
 > [!TIP]
 > Don't have a Raspberry Pi, but do have an ESP32 lying about?
 No problem, our sister project ported [OpenRowingMonitor for the ESP32](https://github.com/Abasz/ESPRowingMonitor), which works well (although it is a bit less accurate due to platform limitations).

 ## Further information

-This project is already in a very stable stage, as it is used daily by many rowers.
-You can see its development [here in the Release notes](Release_Notes.md).
+This project is already in a very stable stage, as it is used daily by many rowers, and the engine is structurally validated against the Concept2 PM5.
+However, being open source, it might contain some things that are still a bit rough on the edges.
+But generally, OpenRowingMonitor is tested extensively for weeks before being released to mainstream users.

+This is a larger team effort and OpenRowingMonitor had much direct and indirect support by many people during the years, see the [Attribution to these peoe here](attribution.md).
+You can see its development throughout the years [here in the Release notes](Release_Notes.md).
 We are never done, so more functionality will be added in the future, so check the [Development Roadmap](backlog.md) if you are curious.
-However, being open source, it might contain some things that are still a bit rough on the edges.

-This is a larger team effort and OpenRowingMonitor had much direct and indirect support by many peoe during the years, see the [Attribution to these peoe here](attribution.md).
-Contributions to improve this are always welcome!
+Contributions to improve OpenRowingMonitor further are always welcome!
 To get an idea how this all works, you can read the [Archtecture description](Architecture.md), the [Physics of OpenRowingMonitor (for advanced readers)](physics_openrowingmonitor.md) and [Contributing Guidelines](CONTRIBUTING.md) how you can help us improve this project.

 Feel free to leave a message in the [GitHub Discussions](https://github.com/JaapvanEkris/openrowingmonitor/discussions) if you have any questions or ideas related to this project.